Valuation Pressures in Luxembourg’s Private Markets: Getting It Right in a Higher-Rate Environment

 Valuation Pressures in Luxembourg’s Private Markets

 Luxembourg’s position as Europe’s leading domicile for private debt and alternative fund structures means the stakes are high.
-Both ESMA and the CSSF have highlighted weaknesses in governance and independence of valuation functions, highlighting that valuations are no longer a technical back-office process but a frontline test of credibility.
+Both the European Securities and Markets Authority (ESMA) and the Commission de Surveillance du Secteur Financier (CSSF) have highlighted weaknesses in governance and independence of valuation functions, highlighting that valuations are no longer a technical back-office process but a frontline test of credibility.

 Read more